Iasa-Global/btabok/pages/engagement_model/quality_assurance.md

   - operating_model
 ---

+> "The managing of every stage of a production process to make certain that the goods being produced are of the intended standard"
+**definition of Quality Assurance, Cambridge Dictionary**

 # What is Quality Assurance

-*"the managing of every stage of a production process to make certain that the goods being produced are of the intended standard"* **- definition of Quality Assurance, Cambridge Dictionary**

 Any business or organization which produces services or products wants to ensure that they maintain the expected quality for their customers.